darrencauthon/speedy_site_presentation/index.md

+# [fit] Speedy
-# Speedy Rails Sites
+# [fit] Rails Apps

 ---

-# Story of an unlaunched website
+# Story of an unlaunched Rails app

 - A mobile homepage for a Fortune 50 company.

 - Rails, RefineryCMS, jQuery Mobile.

-- Client is excited for the site.
+- Client is excited for a mobile site.

-- Devs are excited for a green field to use latest tech.
+- Devs are excited for a green field to use latest tech. (jQuery Mobile Beta and MongoDB)

 ---